 Know your business and know it well.
 This comes in bits and pieces.
 Take examples from Shark Tank India.
 A person investing their hard-earned money will ask the most pertinent questions.

 This is an offshoot from the first learning.
 You may constantly be updated with how much are your business’ earnings.
-If the numbers are not growing what are the reasons, what is the margin you are getting out of it, which channel your startup is earning, cost analysis, cash flow, and so on.
+If the numbers are not growing, what are the reasons?
+What is the margin you are getting out of it?
+Which channel is your startup earning, cost analysis, cash flow, and so on?

-Time and again, the sharks have also quizzed the pitchers about the long term viability of their business.
+Time and again, the sharks have also quizzed the pitchers about the long-term viability of their business.
 Time waits for none.
 Preferences change over time, and the offered product or service might get outdated.

 Ask yourself if you need help.
-Whether as a retail investor in the form of a financial advisor or as a start-up entrepreneur in terms of another co-founder, it is essential to answer this question.
-It is incredible to be empowered but we often see sharks suggesting pitchers on the show to get more co-founders on board to manage their business better and focus on targeted development.
+Whether as a retail investor in the form of a financial advisor or a start-up entrepreneur in terms of another co-founder, it is essential to answer this question.
+It is incredible to be empowered, but we often see sharks suggesting pitchers on the show to get more co-founders on board to manage their businesses better and focus on targeted development.
 This is not a thumb rule.
 You may or may not require this but revisit your needs and the question.

 Sharks on the show often avoid investing in industries they do not understand or relate to.
-Conversely, we have also seen that they seem to be keener towards start-ups that belong to an industry or have a certain quality that is their strong point.
-The meaningful learning from this is to bet your hard-earned money in spaces you are aware of.
+Conversely, we have also seen that they seem keener towards start-ups that belong to an industry or have a certain quality that is their strong point.
+The meaningful learning from this is to bet your hard-earned money on spaces you are aware of.
 This helps you to understand the risks and positives of the sector.
 It enables better preparedness.

 Learning can come in any form: books, movies, talks, blogs, or even a knowledgeable friend.
 Keeping our eyes and ears open to any source of information and knowledge will help us grow.
 Doing your homework and building an intellect is the foundation we need.